intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 Whether to tree-shake message compiler when we will be bundling.

-If do you will use this option, you need to enable `jitCompilation` option.
+If you chose to use this option, you will need to enable `jitCompilation` option.

 > [!NOTE]
   This option works with vue-i18n v9.3 and later.